kanoa20/kanoa20.github.io/docs/03_Portfolio/portfolio.md

 ### KEYPR: IoT & Cloud services and partnerships for smart hotels
-KEYPR is an IoT company that provides a consolidated, fully-managed suite of cloud, mobile and web applications for hotel and building operators to manage their day-to-day operations.
+KEYPR is a hospitality-as-a-service company that provides a consolidated, fully-managed suite of cloud, mobile and web applications for hotel and building operators to manage their day-to-day operations.
 Our value proposition was to improve guest experience while also reducing customer operating costs.
 I owned the cloud service and created an 18-month plan to scale our business.
 We refactored our microservices architecture on AWS and launched key features such as skip-the-front-desk checkin experience, automated checkout and housekeeping management to meet lighthouse customer needs and mind the gap with market leaders in service request optimization such as HotSOS.
 I also created a partnership strategy to prioritize integration partners with property management vendors (e.g. Infor), in-room automation services (e.g. Inncom), and keyless locking companies (e.g. Assa Abloy) to shorten our critical path for onboarding customers and leverage our collective inertia to scale faster with both luxury and boutique hotels.
 {: .fs-4 .fw-300 }

 ![](/assets/images/keypr.jpg)